 Many retailers ignore the social selling opportunities within the social media landscape that lies beyond the megalopolis of Facebook and Twitter, but it can be fertile ground for an independent.

-Instagram, the photo-sharing social network, blows Facebook and Twitter out of the water when it comes to engagement.
-Forrester found that posts from top brands generated a per-follower engagement rate of 4.21%, 58 times higher than Facebook and 120 times more than Twitter.
+Instagram, the photo-sharing social network, blows Facebook and Twitter out of the water when it comes to engagement. izedeo’s studies revealed that top brands’ Instagram posts generated a per-follower engagement rate of 4.21%.
+That means Instagram delivered these brands 58 times more engagement per follower than Facebook and 120 times more engagement per follower than Twitter.

 Pinterest is a powerful platform for retailers.
 Whereas Facebook and Twitter are used primarily for interpersonal communication, Pinterest is used as a scrapbooking tool.
 You can search and save inspiration for anything, from interior design to fashion.
 Users are in a buying frame of mind as they browse, making it a powerful place to have your brand.